-At the end of August, when the sugar levels and acidity of the grape reach the desired values, the white grape harvest starts for the production of sparkling wine using the Classical Method.
-Later, at the end of September, the Primitivo grape harvest begins.
-After a manual harvest and selection, grapes are put in boxes and then brought, in the shortest time possible, to the wine cellar, where grapes are fed into the mechanical destemmer, to be destemmed.
-From here, grapes and must are transferred to fermentation vessels using new generation pumps.
-(When working with white grapes, skins and pips are separated immediately).
+At the end of September, it’s the time to harvest Primitivo grapes.
+After a manual harvest and selection, grapes are put in boxes and then brought, in the shortest time possible, to the winery, where grapes are fed into the mechanical destemmer.
+From here, grapes and must are transferred to fermentation vessels.
+On the contrary, when working with white grapes, skins and pips are separated immediately.